dave1010/pandora/README.md

 There's 3 commands:

-* `exec` - execute a command
+* `exec` - execute a command in the Pandora Docker container
 * `writeFile` - write a file.
 This is separate as ChatGPT struggles if it needs to escape special characters and new lines.
 * `getGuide` - fetch a guide.
 ChatGPT has limitations.
-This guide (`the-guide.txt`) helps it get better results.
+This guide ([`the-guide.txt`](the-guide.txt)) helps it get better results.

-It should read the guide early on.
+ChatGPT should automatically read the guide early on.
 If it gets confused then tell it to read the guide.

-See `public/openapi.yaml` for full API details.
+See [`public/openapi.yaml`](public/openapi.yaml) for full API details.

 Pandora will work in `/pandora/WORKDIR` by default but can access its own files if you tell it to go up a dir.

 Run `docker exec -it $(docker ps -qf "ancestor=pandora") sh` if you want to work in the Pandora container.

-## Mounting other directories
+### Mounting other directories

 Pandora can work on files in other directories!